-11.1 Reduction or Denial of Claim.
-Violations of these Guidelines, or the submission of unreasonable or excessive claims, may result in reduction or denial of claims.
-Any such adjustments shall be made in accordance with these guidelines.
+A. Reduction of Claim.
+The CJA provides that the reviewing judge must approve the compensation and reimbursement to be paid to appointed counsel.
+If the Court determines that a claim should be reduced for reasons other than mathematical or technical errors, the following process will apply:

-11.2 Adjustments by Clerk's Office.
-The Clerk's office may make technical or mathematic adjustments or reductions to claims to conform to the policies of the District Court and the Judiciary and to correct clerical errors.
+- 1. Appointed counsel should be provided prior notice of the proposed reduction with a brief statement of the reason(s) for it, and an opportunity to address the matter. - 2.
+If the Court reduces the voucher after the foregoing process, Counsel may, within 14 days, request that the CJA Voucher Review Committee review the voucher by emailing the Clerk's Office Financial Manager with a copy to the CJA Board Chair.
+The Financial Manager will provide the voucher, the Court's statement(s) reducing the voucher and the attorney's response to the CJA Voucher Review Committee. - 3.
+The CJA Voucher Review Committee shall file a recommendation with the Financial Manager along with a copy to the attorney and CJA Board Chair. - 4.
+The court will review the CJA Voucher Review Committee's recommendations and issue a final decision on the claim. - B. Adjustments by Clerk's Office.
+The Clerk's Office may make technical or mathematic adjustments or reductions to claims to conform to the policies of the District Court and the Judiciary and to correct clerical errors.
 See Guide to Judiciary Policy, § 230.36.

-11.3 Adjustments by Judge.
-The reviewing judge may adjust or reduce claims that are unreasonable or excessive, after notice to counsel submitting the claim and an opportunity to be heard, either in person, in writing, or by telephone conference, as the judge may direct.
-See Guide to Judiciary Policy, § 230.36.

-11.4 Presumptive 15% Discount.
-Where a time entry appears to reflect work that was actually performed, but is insufficiently detailed (for example, a claim for "legal research," "prepare for court," or "draft pleading") or appears to reflect inadequate record-keeping practices (for example, a series of time entries in whole-hour increments) the Court may apply a presumptive 15% discount to the entry.
+Notice need not be given to appointed counsel where the reduction is based on mathematical or technical errors. - C. No Hearing Required and Informal Communications.
+Nothing contained in these guidelines should be construed as requiring a hearing or as discouraging the Court from communicating informally with counsel about questions or concerns in person, telephonically, or electronically, as deemed appropriate or necessary. - D. Accurate and Descriptive Records Requirement.
+Where a time entry appears to reflect work that was actually performed, but is insufficiently detailed (for example, a claim for "legal research," "prepare for court," or "draft pleading") or appears to reflect inadequate record-keeping practices (for example, a series of time entries in whole-hour increments), the Court may apply a presumptive 15% discount to that entry.
 The presumptive discount may be rebutted by the attorney by a showing that the entry was in fact accurate and proper.

-11.5 Annual Review.
+Any reduction shall follow the same procedure as described in XII.
+A. Reduction of Claim in this section. - E. Annual Review.
 The Court will conduct an annual review of attorneys who have claimed compensation of more than 1,000 hours in the preceding fiscal year.
 See Guide to Judiciary Policy, § 230.80.
-The Court will also conduct periodic reviews to ascertain whether any panel attorneys have unusually high billing practices compared to other panel attorneys in comparable cases.
+The Court will also conduct periodic reviews to ascertain whether any panel attorneys have unusually high billing practices compared to other panel attorneys in comparable cases. - F. Audits.

-11.6 Audits.
 An attorney may be required to perform a self-audit or submit to an independent audit for the Court.

-12. Violation of Guidelines
+XIII.
+Violation of Guidelines

-12.1 Generally.
-Recurring or serious violations of these Guidelines may result, among other things, in suspension or removal from the CJA Panel.
+A. Generally.
+Recurring or serious violations of these Guidelines may result, among other things, referral to the Board for review and recommendation in accordance with the procedures set forth in the Local CJA Plan.

-13. Compliance with Other Requirements
+XIV.
+Compliance with Other Requirements

-13.1 Generally.
+A. Generally.
 In addition to these Guidelines, each CJA attorney must also comply with the Guidelines for Administering the CJA and Related Statutes and any applicable local rules and court orders.

-Exhibit A - Presumptive Expert Hourly Rates Approved by Court
+Exhibit A - Presumptive Hourly Rates Approved by Court

+Other Counsel 80% of statutory CJA rate

 Forensic Computer/Cellphone \$100-200

 Investigator \$60-90

+Law Students \$25

 Paralegal \$35-50

 Psychiatrist \$200-300

 Psychologist \$150-250